mhanberg/temple/guides/components.md

 # Components

-Temple has the concept of components, which allow you an expressive and composable way to break up your templates into re-usable chunks.
+Temple has the concept of components, which allow you an expressive and composable way to break up your templates into reusable chunks.

-A component is any arity-1 function that take an argument called `assigns` and returns the result of the `Temple.temple/1` macro.
+A component is any arity-1 function that takes an argument called `assigns` and returns the result of the `Temple.temple/1` macro.

 ## Definition